 PGA TOUR Latinoamérica member in 2012-2014.
 Web.com Tour member 2014.

-2014: In February, at the PGA TOUR Latinoamérica season opening 67th Arturo Calle Colombian Open, carded a 9-under 63 on the final round to move up from T13 to T2.
-It was his third runner-up finish in 23 starts on PGA TOUR Latinoamérica… A week earlier opened the Web.com Tour, were he finished the regular season ranked No. 76 on the money list, one spot outside the Top-75 who advanced to the Finals and secured a full card for 2015.
+2014: In February, at the PGA TOUR Latinoamérica season opening 67th Arturo Calle Colombian Open, carded a final round low 9-under 63 to move up from T13 to T2.
+It was his third runner-up finish in 23 starts on PGA TOUR Latinoamérica… Made 11 cuts in 19 starts on the Web.com Tour, were he finished the regular season ranked No. 76 on the money list, one spot outside the Top-75 who advanced to the Finals and secured a full card for 2015.
 His best Web.com Tour finish was T8 at the United Leasing Championship, an event in which he was third through 54 holes.
 Collected five top-25 finishes.

 2013: Closed the year with a T50 finish at the Web.com Tour Qualifying Tournament Final at PGA West in California to earn conditional status on the Web.com Tour for the 2014 season… Finished the PGA TOUR Latinoamérica season ranked No. 18 in the Order of Merit.
 Had three top-10 finishes, seven top-25 finishes and nine cuts made in eleven starts.
 His best finish was T3 at the 82nd OSDE Abierto del Centro in Cordoba, Argentina in April.
 Finished T5 at the Aberto do Brasil and T8 at the Arturo Calle Colombian Open… Made four cuts in eight starts on the Web.com Tour, with a T11 finish at the Colombian Championship as his best in March… After posting rounds of 67 and 69 in a qualifier at Gleaneagles CC in Texas, he went on to lose a four-man playoff for three British Open spots… Claimed his first career win as a professional at the Abierto del Club Campestre Los Farallones, a Colombian Tour event that was part of the PGA TOUR Latinoamérica Developmental Series.
 Led that tournament at Los Farallones’ par-73 from start to finish for a winning total of 279 (-13) in September.